json-schema-org/website/ CONTRIBUTING.md

 ### 💡 Issues and feature requests

 [Open an issue](https://github.com/json-schema-org/website/issues/new) **only**to report a bug or a feature.
 Don't open issues for questions or support, instead join our [Slack workspace](https://www.json-schema.org/slack) and ask there.
 Remember to follow our [Code of Conduct](https://github.com/json-schema-org/.github/blob/main/CODE_OF_CONDUCT.md) while interacting with community members!
 It's more likely you'll get help, and much faster!

+### 🛠️ Add a new Implementation

+To add a new implementation, please open a PR, adding the details of your implementation to `\pages\implementations\main.md` file.
+We also invite you to join the discussion in `#implementers` channel in our  [Slack workspace](https://json-schema.org/slack).

 ### ✍️ Publish a blog post